phyletica/ecoevolity-model-prior/docs-source/source/project-tour.rst

 ``README.md`` file
     This file contains some basic information about the project, and is rendered on the GitHub landing page for the |project_repo|_.

+``scripts`` directory
+    This contains a number of Bash and Python scripts that will be doing most of the "heavy lifting" for this project.

+.. _setup-script:

+``setup_project_env.sh`` script
+    This is a executable Bash script that will

+    1. Compile and install (locally; within the project directory)
+        |eco|_.
+    2. Create a ``conda`` Python environment called ``ecoevolity-model-prior-project`` and activeate it (if ``conda`` is available on the system).

+    See the :ref:`setup-project` section for instructions on using this script to setup the working environment for this project.